Community Climate Funding logo Community Climate Funding logo

 Research and Development

-Please refer to the EDF Applicant Guide for eligible costs.
+Please refer to How to apply to the Environmental Damages Fund - Canada.ca website for eligible costs.

 Ineligible Costs